a choreographic programming language

 • the libraries generated by Choral are in pure Java with APIs that you control, and can be used inside of Java projects directly.

-Explain it like I am 5!
+Explain it like I’m 5!

 Language